 This Loaded Zuppa Toscana Recipe (Tuscan Soup) is the ultimate creamy, hearty, decadently delicious comfort food, all made in ONE POT, and has been called the “best soup I have ever tasted” by many!

 This Zuppa Toscana Recipe is NOT an Olive Garden Zuppa Toscana Copycat, instead it is a BETTER than Olive Garden Zuppa Toscana recipe loaded with Italian sausage, potatoes, bacon, cannellini beans, carrots, corn, and kale/spinach!
 With one bite, I think you’ll agree!

 Zuppa Toscana Recipe Video

-I looooove hearty, comforting Italian soups from my One Pot Lasagna Soup to my Italian Vegetable Soup to my Parmesan Tomato Basil Soup, but oh my goodness friends, this might be my favorite yet.
+I looooove hearty, comforting Italian soups from my Olive Garden Chicken Gnocchi Soup, to my One Pot Lasagna Soup to my Italian Vegetable Soup to my Parmesan Tomato Basil Soup, but oh my goodness friends, this might be my favorite yet.
 Get ready to fall in love with richly satisfying Zuppa Toscana soup all over again!
 Because this Better Thank Olive Garden Zuppa Toscana recipe is going to have you falling hard.
 To.
 Say.
 The.
 Least.
 I love it so much I’ve even created a Creamy Tortellini Toscana Skillet version!